reTHINK-project/w3c/CGCharter.md

 Dependencies or Liaisons {#liaisons}
 ------------------------

-{TBD: List any significant dependencies on other groups (inside or outside W3C) or materials. }
+*List any significant dependencies on other groups (inside or outside W3C) or materials*

 * [WebRTC 1.0: Real-time Communication Between Browsers](WebRTC 1.0: Real-time Communication Between Browsers)